 WRITTEN EXAMINATIONS.
-This is part of the Examination for Admission to Candidacy for the PhD degree.
+This is part of the Comprehensive Examination for Admission to Candidacy for the PhD degree.
 This should be done preferably at least 1 year but no less than 1 full semester prior to dissertation defense.
 ORAL EXAMINATION.
-This is part of the Examination for Admission to Candidacy for the PhD degree.
+This is part of the Comprehensive Examination for Admission to Candidacy for the PhD degree.
 This should be done at least 2 weeks following the written exams.
 This must be announced to the Graduate School by the Graduate Coordinator at least 2 weeks prior to the date.
-ADMISSION TO CANDIDACY.
-This certifies that specific requirements for the PhD degree have been met and has to be submitted by the Graduate Coordinator to the Graduate School after the student passes the oral comprehensive examination.
-(Application for Admission to Candidacy, Doctoral Degrees form) APPLICATION FOR GRADUATION AND PAYMENT OF FEES.
-An application for graduation must be filed with the Graduate School no later than Friday of the second full week (the first full week for summer) of classes in the semester of the anticipated graduation date.
+EMAIL THE PROGRAM and GRADUATE COORDINATOR 3 WEEKS BEFOREHAND TO BE SAFE ADMISSION TO CANDIDACY.
+This certifies that specific requirements for the PhD degree have been met.
+An Application for Admission to Candidacy for Doctoral Degrees (G162) Form is completed in Grad Status by the student upon successful completion of the oral and written portions of the comprehensive examination.
+The form is then routed to the Graduate Coordinator approval and submission to the Graduate School.
+APPLICATION FOR GRADUATION AND PAYMENT OF FEES.
+An application for graduation must be filed with the Graduate School in ATHENA no later than Friday of the second full week (the first full week for summer) of classes in the semester of the anticipated graduation date.
+DISSERTATION DEFENSE ANNOUNCEMENT.
+Email vetgrad@uga.edu This must be announced to the Graduate School by the Graduate Coordinator at least 2 weeks prior to the date.
 DOCTORAL DISSERTATION FORMATTING CHECK.
 One complete formatted copy of the dissertation must be electronically submitted to the Graduate School for a format check no later than four weeks prior to graduation.
+DOCTORAL DISSERTATION FORMATTING CHECK.
+One complete formatted copy of the dissertation must be electronically submitted to the Graduate School for a format check DOCTORAL DISSERTATION FORMATTING CHECK.
+One complete formatted copy of the dissertation must be electronically submitted to the Graduate School for a format check no later than four weeks prior to graduation.
 APPROVAL FORM FOR DOCTORAL DISSERTATION AND FINAL ORAL EXAMINATION.
 Results of the final oral examination (defense) must be reported to the Graduate School at least two weeks before graduation.
-(Dissertation and Final Examination Approval form) DISSERTATION SUBMISSION.
-The dissertation is submitted electronically to the Graduate School no later than two weeks prior to graduation.
+(Dissertation and Final